Massachusetts Sea Grant Graduate Research Fellowship

 Reviewers will consider the applicant’s potential as a collaborative leader, particularly in integrated, trans-disciplinary settings, and their ability to see the big picture and connections between different perspectives.
 Reviewers will apply a holistic perspective – considering the applicant’s academic/professional experiences, growth, attributes, competencies, and achievements as a demonstration of future impacts both academically and professionally.
 The applicant should clearly articulate the benefits derived from this Fellowship and how this Fellowship will help the applicant to reach their short- and long-term career goals.

-During the review, the panel will provide WHSG and MITSG with a rank order list of applicants based on the scoring criteria outlined above.
-WHSG’s and MITSG’s directors, research coordinators, and educators, who may also consult other relevant WHSG and MITSG staff, will make the final recommendations for awards and secondary awardees based on the application rankings and the initial completeness review, unless Fellows are recommended for funding outside of rank order based on the following selection factors:
+During the review, the panel will provide WHOISG and MITSG with a rank order list of applicants based on the scoring criteria outlined above.
+WHOISG’s and MITSG’s directors, research coordinators, and educators, who may also consult other relevant, non-conflicted WHOISG and MITSG staff, will make the final recommendations for awards and secondary awardees based on the application rankings and the initial completeness review, unless Fellows are recommended for funding outside of rank order based on the following selection factors:

 - Availability of funding